ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

     return result
 ```

 Note that readability/understandability/maintainability can be subjective in lots of scenarios.
 For now, if you, the reviewer, understands the code to a 'good enough' degree (and you are not completely lost), the code is fine and does not warrant a refactoring.
 There is [no such thing as perfect code](./Best-practices.md#there-is-no-perfect-code).
 It is very easy to go back and forth on what makes code cleaner and easier to read, but all this really ends up doing is wasting time.
-If the code is not completely unreadable and improves the existing code, approve the request.
+If the proposed changes are not completely unreadable and improves the existing codebase, approve the request.

 :::info[Clean code]
 Clean code is a set of programming principles that aims for consistent naming conventions, function structure and minimal complexity.
 To a degree, clean code is great for achieving the points on this list.
 But it also comes with the drawbacks of performance hits and sometimes (paradoxically) decreased readability and understandability.
 A developer can go too far the other way with readability/understandability/maintainability.
 Strive for 'good enough', a compromise between easy to read and easy to write.